 Kidney function can be impaired by many disorders (especially high blood pressure, diabetes, and recurring kidney infections), by exposure to high levels of toxic chemicals, and by age-related changes.
 As people age, kidney function slowly declines.
 For example, the kidneys of an 85-year-old person excrete drugs only about half as efficiently as those of a 35-year-old person.

 In people whose kidney function has declined, the “normal” dosage of a drug that is eliminated primarily through the kidneys may be too much and may cause side effects.
-Therefore, health care practitioners sometimes must adjust the drug dosage based on the amount of decline in the person’s kidney function.
+Therefore, health care professionals sometimes must adjust the drug dosage based on the amount of decline in the person’s kidney function.
 People with impaired kidney function require lower drug doses than those with normal kidney function.

 Drug elimination in the bile